avitaker/TrivialTrivia/README.md

    *  Install Android Studio 3.6 or later

    *  Clone the repository.
 In terminal or command prompt: git clone https://github.com/Carrie0302/TrivialTrivia.git

-    * In Android Studio, click ìOpen an existing Android Studio projectî
+   *  In Android Studio, click ‚ÄúOpen an existing Android Studio project‚Äù
    *  Navigate to the root of the cloned git repository
    *  Wait for Gradle Sync to sync the project and download dependencies

 ## Running the Unit Tests

   *  Navigate to the test class to be run (ex.
 OverallStatisticsCalculatorTest)

-   * Click the green play button next to the test class or individual test method and select ìRun with Coverageî to get code coverage metrics
+   * Click the green play button next to the test class or individual test method and select ‚ÄúRun with Coverage‚Äù to get code coverage metrics

 ## Description
 This is a remake of my first published app, which was called "Trivial Trivia".
 On the Play Store, this version of the app can be found under the name "Trivial Trivia 2".